Saturday, June 02, 2007

 Bolstered by its newfound political stability and large injections of donor aid, Cambodia achieved GDP growth of 10.5 per cent last year.
 And new houses are being marketed to the growing numbers of young Cambodians.

 “After the Khmer Rouge regime ended [in 1979], there were more children than average.
 Now they are 25, 26 years old, and they have families who need homes," said Hang Chuon Naron, secretary-general of the Ministry of Economy and Finance.
+Average price tags are US$ 120,000.Not everyone is enthusiastic about the trend.
+Some have voiced concern about

-Cambodia's ability to manage its urban growth, particularly when 35 per cent of the population still lives below the poverty line
+Cambodia's ability to manage its urban growth, particularly when 35 per cent of the population still lives below the poverty line.“

 We should not have huge developments surrounded by slums, with the poorest of the poor looking up at the skyscrapers,” said Mu Sochua, secretary-general of the opposition Sam Rainsy Party.
 Noting Phnom Penh's “limited and inadequate housing supply,” Robert Taliercio, senior Cambodia economist for the World Bank, cited the capital's need to manage its building boom without losing its character. “[I]t would be a shame if it became just another generic-looking East Asian megalopolis,” he said. http://ki-media.blogspot.com/2007/06/glitzy-modern-satellite-city-to-be.html